allanakshay12/CWLT/README.md

-# CWLT
+# CWLT - St. Charles School's Weird Language Translator
-A 2 hour app because I was jobless
+1. A 2 hour app because I was jobless.
+2. Converts the Englsh Language to the 'P Language' and vice-versa.